 Aerogels have been in existence for more than 80 years.
-Invented in 1931 by Dr. Samuel Kistler at the College of the Pacific in California, aerogel is a lightweight silica solid derived from gel in which the liquid component of the gel has been replaced with gas.
+Invented in 1931 by Dr. Samuel Kistler at the College of the Pacific in California, silica aerogel is a lightweight solid derived from gel in which the liquid component of the gel has been replaced with gas.
 When the liquid is removed, what remains is “puffed-up sand," with up to 99% porosity.
 The result is an extremely low density solid with several remarkable properties, most notably its effectiveness as a thermal insulator.
 Aerogels also have value in emerging applications such as energy storage, filtration and carbon capture.

-The silica solids in aerogels are poor conductors, consist of very small, three-dimensional, intertwined clusters that comprise only 3% of the volume.
+The solids in silica aerogels are poor conductors, consist of very small, three-dimensional, intertwined clusters that comprise only 3% of the volume.
 Conduction through the solid is therefore very low.
 The remaining 97% of the volume of aerogels is composed of air in extremely small nanopores.
 The air has little room to move, inhibiting both convection and gas-phase conduction.

 These characteristics make aerogels the world’s lowest density solid and most effective thermal insulator.
 After many decades as a laboratory curiosity, Aspen Aerogels has successfully commercialized a technically and economically viable form of aerogel for industrial and building insulation uses.
 These developments represent the first application of our Aerogel Technology Platform based on silica aerogels.